Darkbrad1/welcome-app/README.md

 # Overview
 The objective of this project is to build a straightforward web application using Python and Django, and then deploy it on Tomcat within Docker containers.
 This deployment process will be automated using a Jenkins pipeline.

-# Features
-1. Homepage displaying the restaurants.
-2. Additional page with functionality (e.g., a reviews page).

 # Prerequisites
 1. Python 3.12 and Django installed